 All color variations occurring naturally in the species are allowed.
 Characteristics may include; color variations from board to board due to a mix of natural heartwood and sapwood along with small to medium sized knots and mineral streaks.
-Recommended manufacturer tolerance 10%-12%

 Rustic Grade: